|Theme||Visible||Selectable||Appearance||Zoom Range (now: 0)|

 Muskat defines primary recovery as the production period "beginning with the initial field discovery and continuing until the original energy sources for oil expulsion are no longer alone able to sustain profitable producing rates."
 This article provides an overview of types of reservoir energy and producing mechanisms (drive mechanisms).
 Primary recovery should be distinguished clearly from secondary recovery.
 Muskat defines secondary recovery as "the injection of (fluids) after the reservoir has reached a state of substantially complete depletion of its initial content of energy available for (fluid) expulsion or where the production rates have approached the limits of profitable operation."
 Because primary recovery invariably results in pressure depletion, secondary recovery requires "repressuring" or increasing the reservoir pressure.

 Hydrocarbons occur in a variety of conditions, in different phases, and with widely varying properties, This page will cover the important geophysical properties of pore fluids.
 Pore fluids are fluids that occupy pore spaces in a soil or rock.
 Figure 1 shows schematically the relation among the different mixtures.
+For a single, constant composition mixture, as we vary temperature and pressure over a wide range, we would encounter the boundary between the single and multiphase regions.
 In contrast, if we restrict the temperatures and pressures to those typical of reservoirs, we could again move in this phase "space" by changing compositions.
-Velocities and densities will be high (close to water) for heavy "black" oils to the left of the figure and decrease dramatically as we move right toward lighter compounds.